Last updated on .

 Atatürk statue

 On September 1, 1928, Atatürk introduced the new Turkish letters in the park.
-Finally, after Atatürk’s death, the last ceremony in Istanbul took place at Sarayburnu Park on November 19, 1938, before his body was transferred to Ankara.
+Finally, the last ceremony in Istanbul honoring Atatürk after his death took place at Sarayburnu Park on November 19, 1938.
+His body was then transferred to Ankara.

 Sarayburnu Park in Istanbul, Turkey